Highland Springs Ranch and Inn

-The Highland Springs Ranch & Inn, formerly known as Highland Springs Resort, was established in 1884 and became Riverside County's first historical landmark.
-The ranch is located in the unincorporated community of Cherry Valley at the northwestern end of the San Gorgonio Pass.
+The Highland Springs Ranch and Inn, formerly known as Highland Springs Resort, was established in 1884 and became Riverside County's first historical landmark.
+The ranch is located in the unincorporated community of Cherry Valley, California at the northwestern end of the San Gorgonio Pass.
 The Ranch and its immediate neighborhood are known as the community of Highland Springs.

 Formerly a stagecoach stop on the Bradshaw Trail, owned by Dr. Isaac Smith, the ranch became a hotel turned health resort by Fred S. Hirsch and his brother William in 1927.
 The location was frequented by numerous historical figures, including Wyatt Earp, Ernest Hemingway, and Albert Einstein.
 The property, now under the care of Highland Springs president Tina Kummerle, encompasses 2400 acres and comprises one of California’s largest organic lavender farms, a restaurant, inn, and camp.